Why Did We Stop Going Back to The Moon?

 Why did we stop going to the moon?

-So, after all the work money invested, why did our interest in it drop like a stone in a vacuum, and what were the real reasons why we stopped going to the moon.
-Today Apollo is seen as a groundbreaking episode in our scientific understanding and technological abilities.
-In just over 60 years, we’ve gone from the Wright brothers’ first powered flight to Neil Armstrong stepping onto the lunar surface.
+After all the time and money invested, why did our interest in the moon fade so quickly, and what truly caused us to stop going?
+Today, Apollo is celebrated as a landmark moment in scientific progress and technological achievement.
+In a little over 60 years, we transitioned from the Wright brothers’ maiden flight to Neil Armstrong stepping onto the lunar surface.

 41% of people said that the Apollo program was worth it

-In an increasingly uncertain world, the mystique of Apollo and our nostalgic look back at this period of history when anything seemed possible has only been heightened by the recent loss of some of those original pioneers like Neil Armstrong, the first man on the moon, and Gene Cernan the last man on the moon.
+In today’s unpredictable world, the allure of Apollo and our nostalgic appreciation for that era, when everything seemed possible, have only grown.
+The recent loss of original pioneers, like Neil Armstrong, the first person on the moon, and Gene Cernan, the last, has further amplified this sentiment.

 The Apollo project championed by Kennedy